Nepal’s co-op crisis: Fallout continues from embezzlement scandal

 As arrests continue, co-operators and business experts are urging reform to prevent future crises in the sector

-Rabi Lamichane, head of of the Rashtriya Swatantra Party, was arrested by the Central Investigation Bureau from his party office in October – a month after a parliamentary panel found that Galaxy Media, of which Lamichhane is the vice chair, borrowed Rs 850m from Pokhara-based Surya Darshan co-op and spent it illegally.
+There have been a series of high-profile arrests in recent weeks, including the country’s former deputy prime minister, Rabi Lamichane, head of the Rashtriya Swatantra Party.
+Lamichane was arrested by the Central Investigation Bureau from his party office in October – a month after a parliamentary panel found that Galaxy Media, which he vice chairs, borrowed Rs 850m from Pokhara-based Surya Darshan co-op and spent it illegally.

 Lamichane, whose party is the fourth largest in parliament, was one of 14 individuals issued an arrest warrant by Kaski District Court, reported Xinhua news agency.